MSt in Creative Writing Tutor Profiles

 Harry Man, MA

 Harry Man is a poet, editor and translator.
-His first book of poetry, Lift (Tall Lighthouse, 2013), won the Bridges of Struga Award.
-His work has appeared in Magma, Poems in the Waiting Room, and New Welsh Review, among other places, and he is a Hawthornden Fellow.
-He has collaborated with contemporary dance choreographers, scientists and visual artists, and was an artist-in-residence at Hurst Castle.
+His first book of poetry, Lift (Tall Lighthouse, 2013), won the Bridges of Struga Award and has been translated into German.
+His work has appeared in Magma, Poetry International, Poems in the Waiting Room, and New Welsh Review, and at London’s Southbank Centre among other places.
+He has also been a Hawthornden Fellow and he has collaborated with contemporary dance choreographers, scientists and visual artists.
+He was an artist-in-residence at Hurst Castle and a poet in residence at the Wordsworth Trust.
 Finders Keepers, a collaboration with the illustrator Sophie Gainsley was recently shortlisted for the Ted Hughes Award.

 Jamie McKendrick was born in Liverpool in 1955, lives in Oxford and has published six books of poetry including The Marble Fly (1997), which won the Forward Prize, and most recently Out There (2012) which won the Hawthornden Prize.
 A selected poems, Sky Nails, was published by Faber in 2001 and a new Selected Poems was published in 2016.
-He edited The Faber Book of 20th-Century Italian Poems in 2004, and his translations of Giorgio Bassani’s The Garden of the Finzi-Continis, The Gold-Rimmed Spectacles, The Smell of Hay and Within the Walls are published by Penguin Modern Classics.
-His novels Behind the Door and The Heron are forthcoming.
+He edited The Faber Book of 20th-Century Italian Poems in 2004, and his translations of Giorgio Bassani’s The Garden of the Finzi-Continis, The Gold-Rimmed Spectacles, The Smell of Hay, Within the Walls and Behind the Door are published by Penguin Modern Classics.
+His final novel The Heron is forthcoming.
 His translation of Valerio Magrelli’s poems, The Embrace, won the Oxford-Weidenfeld Prize and the John Florio Prize.
-He has also translated Pier Paolo Pasolini’s verse play Fabrication, and most recently Archipelago, the poems of Antonella Anedda , which also won the John Florio Prize.
+He has translated Pier Paolo Pasolini’s verse play Fabrication, and most recently Archipelago, the poems of Antonella Anedda, which also won the John Florio Prize.

 Peter Moore is a non-fiction writer.
-His debut Damn His Blood was published by Chatto & Windus in 2012 and was chosen as a BBC Radio4 Book of the Week.
+His debut Damn His Blood was published by Chatto & Windus in 2012 and was chosen as a BBC Radio 4 Book of the Week.
 His second book, The Weather Experiment, was a Sunday Times Bestseller, a New York Times Notable Book of 2015 and was adapted by BBC 4 for a three-part television documentary.
 He reviews regularly for The Literary Review and has been a writer in residence at Gladstone’s Library in Flintshire.
-In 2016 he was awarded a Winston Churchill Fellowship for his third book, Endeavour: the biography, which will be published in 2018.
+In 2016 he was awarded a Winston Churchill Fellowship for his third book, Endeavour, which will be published in 2018.

 Helen Mort was born in Sheffield.
 Her first collection Division Street (Chatto & Windus, 2013) won the Fenton Aldeburgh Prize and was shortlisted for the T.S.
 Eliot Prize and the Costa Prize.
 Her second collection No Map Could Show Them (Chatto & Windus, 2016) is a PBS Recommendation.
 Helen is a former Poet in Residence at The Wordsworth Trust and Douglas Caster Cultural Fellow at The University of Leeds and now lectures at Manchester Metropolitan University.